microsoft/typechat.net/README.md

 To see TypeChat in action, explore the [TypeChat example projects](./examples).
 The list below describes which examples will best introduc which concept

-* Typechat, JsonTranslator and schemas:
+* Typechat, JsonTranslator and Schemas:
   * Sentiment: the simplest example that demonstrates JsonTranslator and other core features
   * CoffeeShop: Natural language ordering at a coffee shop
   * Calendar: Transform language into calendar actions